handihealth/c4h_livecode/docs/asthma/asthma_diary_tech_tasks.md

 ##C4H Asthma Diary Ehrscape Technical tasks
-This document describes the series of Ehrscape API calls required for the Asthma Diary app and assumes a base level of understanding of the Ehrscape API and the use of openEHR - further details can be found at [Overview of openEHR and Ehrscape](/docs/training/openehr_intro.md).
+This document describes the series of [Ehrscape API](https://dev.ehrscape.com/api-explorer.html) calls required for the Asthma Diary app and assumes a base level of understanding of that API and the use of openEHR - further details can be found at [Overview of openEHR and Ehrscape](/docs/training/openehr_intro.md).

 The steps covered are...

-  A. Retrieve an Ehrscape Session token
+* Open the Ehrscape Session
-  B. Retrieve Patient's subjectId from the demographics service, based on NHS Number
+* Retrieve Patient's subjectId from the demographics service, based on NHS Number
-  C. Retrieve Patient's ehrId from Ehrscape, based on their subjectId
+* Retrieve Patient's ehrId from Ehrscape, based on their subjectId

-  D. Retrieve list of Patient's recent Asthma Diary Entry compositions
+* Retrieve list of Patient's recent Asthma Diary Entry compositions
-  E. Retrieve a single Asthma Diary Encounter composition
+* Retrieve a single Asthma Diary Encounter composition
-  F. Retrieve detailed list of recent Asthma Diary Entries for charting purposes
+* Retrieve detailed list of recent Asthma Diary Entries for charting purposes
-	G. Persist a new Asthma Diary Encounter Composition
+* Persist a new Asthma Diary Encounter Composition
+* Close the Ehrscape Session

-	H. Other API services
+* Other API services
-	    1. Access the ALISS 'Local community resources' service
+  * Access the ALISS 'Local community resources' service
-			2. Access the NHS Choices Patient advice service - HTML
+  * Access the NHS Choices Patient advice service - HTML
-			3. Access the NHS Choices Patient advice service - XML
+	* Access the NHS Choices Patient advice service - XML
-			4. Access the Indizen SNOMED CT Terminology browser service
+	* Access the Indizen SNOMED CT Terminology browser service

-###A. Retrieve an Ehrscape session token
+###A. Open the Ehrscape session

-The first step in working with Ehrscape is to retrieve the session token.
+The first step in working with Ehrscape is to open a Session and retrieve the ``sessionId`` token.
 This allows subsequent API calls to be made without needing to login on each occasion.
-The session should be formally closed when you are finished
+The session should be formally closed when you are finished.

 #####Call: Create a new openEHR session:
  ````